Faxatos/parentalcontrols/README.md

 ### Time Stacking

 Time stacking is disabled by default (`allow_time_stacking: false`).
 When enabled, any unused time from the daily allowance will be accumulated and carried over to the next day, up to a maximum of `max_stacked_hours` (default: 24 hours).
 The time remaining is internally counted per-tick, but checks are performed every second for better performance (assuming that the server runs at 20 ticks per second).
+If your server runs at a different tick rate, please update the `check_interval_ticks` config value accordingly.

 ## Commands